This topic describes how to prepare data by using Integrated Development Environment (IDE) to upload data.

 - Data stored in MaxCompute is used by general-purpose algorithm components.

 Note When the data size is smaller than 20 MB, we recommend that you use IDE to upload data.
 When the data size is larger than 20 MB, we recommend that you use the command-line tool to upload data.
-For more information, see Run Tunnel commands to upload and download data.
+For more information, see Tunnel command usage.

 - Structured or unstructured data stored in OSS is used by algorithm components of deep learning.